HASwitchPlate/openHASP/CHANGLELOG.md

 - Fix `src` bug in `img` objects that could corrupt images sent over http (thanks @htvekov)
 - Fix screen dimensions in `statusupdate` message, taking into account current orientation (thanks @kquinsland)
 - Fix syslog message format (thanks @geiseri)
+- Fix for HTTP password that could be overwritten by 8 asterisks when it was not changed in the web UI

 ### Custom component
 - Expose `antiburn` for the CC (thanks @dgomes)